JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 JR: yes i have it unwrapped in an 8x8 map
 JR: like a cross in the center of the 8x8

-yes it is the standard
+NS: yes it is the standard
 but often you like not to follow that so you need to be able to control the unwrapping or add seams to the build